 The most vital thing to remember is that there are risks associated with this procedure.
 The nose has a complicated blood supply that essentially creates an arcade of small arteries and veins that connect ultimately with the eyes.
 Not to scare anyone, but if injected by someone that does not have a thorough understanding of this anatomy, not only can this result in complications of vascular compromise, skin necrosis, and infections, but blindness can also develop.

 With a detailed knowledge of the anatomy and safety maneuvers, liquid rhinoplasty is a safe procedure.
-If you have toyed with the idea of this, consult with a board-certified physician (M.D, O.D) or nurse practitioner (N.P) to see if you are a good candidate for this procedure.
+If you have toyed with the idea of this, consult with a board-certified physician (M.D, D.O) or nurse practitioner (N.P) to see if you are a good candidate for this procedure.